marcofavorito/my-bookshelf/README.md

 Moreover, anyone can see this list (and contribute to it!), so maybe someone find it useful.

-It can be improved a lot, e.g:
+It can be improved a lot, e.g.:
 - the list could easily contain duplicates or inconsistencies
 - no detailed info for each item
 - possibility of dead links